Michelle-Mungai/ruby-hackerrank/CaseStatement/README.md

 It's a Submission!
 It's a TestCase!
 It's a Submission!
-It's a Hacker!

 ## SOLUTION
-Found in the case.rb file
+Found in the directory CaseStatement/case.rb